 DO AI MODELS KNOW WHAT THEY DON'T KNOW?

-We test whether AI models can recognize when they shouldn't answer confidently.
-Each model faces 125 adversarial prompts designed to pressure them into hallucinating— incomplete information, hidden ambiguities, false premises, and impossible constraints.
+Each model faces 125 trick questions designed to pressure them into making things up— missing information, hidden ambiguities, false premises, and impossible constraints.

-The benchmark scores 5 axes: detecting ambiguity, avoiding hallucinations, localizing what's missing, choosing the right response strategy, and maintaining calibrated confidence.
-Models that refuse to guess when information is missing score higher than those that confidently make things up.
+The benchmark scores 5 things: spotting problems, avoiding hallucinations, identifying what's missing, asking the right questions, and staying honest about uncertainty.
+Models that say "I don't know" when they shouldn't guess score higher than those that confidently make things up.

 MODELS EVALUATED 00